mjhea0/socialsql/sql.md

     WHILE @@FETCH_STATUS = 0
     BEGIN
         IF @genre = 'Hip Hop'
-            DELETE FROM sqlsocial_artist WHERE name LIKE @name;
+            DELETE FROM socialsql_artist WHERE name LIKE @name;

         FETCH NEXT FROM artistCursor;
     END